pokle/thinking-in-react/README.md

 ## Build pipeline
 - npm is the package manager - so add libraries to package.json
 - browserify is used to compile src/app.js (and dependencies) to public/build/bundle.js

-## What's missing?

-These are things you'll need to figure out yourself

-- Minimisation - Use uglify?
-- Tests - That test library that React proposes
-- Data management - How to add in Redux, etc.